Sup2point0/Assort/dict.md

 *[prototransitive]()*

 1. to convert a date from another calendar to the Antarctican calendar.
-&ensp; *All devices have an inbuilt feature to antect a given decate.*
+&ensp; *All devices have an inbuilt feature to antect a given decate*

 <details>
   <summary> <b> Conjugation </b> </summary> <br>